 When blood cannot flow properly to the brain, brain cells die, and this is called a stroke.
 Many signs and symptoms are the same for men and women, though some occur more often in men.

 The Centers for Disease Control and Prevention (CDC) report that strokes are the

 Being aware of all symptoms, including those specific to sex, can help a person to seek lifesaving medical attention for a loved one.

 In this article, we look at the early warning signs of a stroke and symptoms men are more likely to experience.
 We also describe the recovery process.

-Authors of a study published in 2009 investigated differences in how strokes affected men and women.
+Authors of a study published in

 They found that the most common symptoms in men were: